Sujayskp/cybersecurity-tools-sujay/PDF cracker 1/README.md

 If the password is not found, the script will notify you.

 If required arguments are missing or the PDF is unreadable, the tool will handle and report the error.

+⚠️ Disclaimer
+This tool is developed for educational and ethical purposes only.
+Do not use it to target domains you do not own or do not have permission to test.

+The developer is not responsible for any misuse or illegal activity done using this tool.

+🛡️ Learn.
+Practice.
+Respect cyber laws.